litemint/litemint/README.md

 [https://litemint.com](https://litemint.com)

-Sending, receiving and trading cryptocurrencies as well as selling and buying digital goods should be as simple as using your email.
-Built on Stellar, Litemint is a friendly multi-currency wallet and decentralized marketplace to allow just that.
+Built on Stellar, Litemint offers a peer-to-peer and secure wallet to send, receive and trade any digital asset while providing access to a seamlessly connected platform for games and apps.

 ## Discover Litemint: